ExylumTechnical/Atmo-Monitor/README.md

 # Atmo-Monitor
 A small Arduino based project for a atomspheric monitor that is accessable via a http server on a local network or from its own access point.

-# Atmo-Monitor
-A small Arduino based project for a atomspheric monitor that is accessable via a http server on a local network or from its own access point.

 What this is: a fun project
 What this is not: production ready or to be used commercially